Popular software demo styles

 And while 4 seconds might not sound like much right now, it's enough to disengage your audience, and lose a customer.

-Another common trick to cut cost by soaking up runtime is the technique of jumping around a single scene from one area of the picture to another, without any actual character animation taking place
+Another common video production company trick is to cut costs by soaking up runtime is the technique of jumping around a single scene from one area of the picture to another, without any actual character motion taking place

 - except maybe the odd token head nod or eye blink.

-These tricks run the risk of making your story become meaningless, and generating video abandonment.
+These tricks run the risk of making your story become waffly, meaningless, and generating video abandonment.

 Now you've become aware of them, you'll probably notice these time & cost savings tricks are used everywhere on the web.

-They verge on becoming a kind of "visual spam for video".
+They verge on becoming a kind of "visual spam".

-So how can you tell whether the animation standard you're about to buy is any good or not?
+So how can you tell whether the standard animated characters & scenes you're about to buy is any good or not?

 The 2.5 second rule is your simple guide as to how long scenes can remain static or barely moving, without breaking the magic spell for your audience.

-Try this: When you next see an animated video on youtube, observe how many scenes remain mostly static for longer than 2.5 seconds.
+Try this: When you next see a 2d animated story on youtube, observe how many scenes remain mostly static for longer than 2.5 seconds.

 Is it just the occasional scene?
 Or is the trick used everywhere?

-If you do this test, you can start to understand why some videos are dirt cheap and others cost a great deal of money.
+If you do this test, you can start to understand why some programmes are dirt cheap and others cost a great deal of money.